A note on Gauss operators and quantizations of Yang-Mills theories: Introduction

 A similar role and meaning of the Gauss operator occurs also in the temporal gauge of the non-abelian case.

-For these reasons, it has been argued \cite{FS23} that for the characterization of the possible quantizations of a gauge field theory, the Gauss operator is better qualified than the gauge fixing, which does not have such properties.
+For these reasons, for the characterization of the possible (local) quantizations of a gauge field theory, the Gauss operator is better qualified than the gauge fixing, which does not have such properties.

-The aim of this note is to discuss the constraints on the Gauss operators in the non-abelian case, and consequently the constraints on the possible quantizations.
+The aim of this note is to discuss the constraints on the Gauss operators in the non-abelian case (and therefore on the possible quantizations) and point out the general obstruction for a quantization with the properties similar to that of the Feynman gauge in Quantum Electrodynamics.

-We show that it is impossible to have a quantization of non-abelian Yang-Mills field theories, i.e. with a Gauss operator, which is local , Lorentz covariant and leaves a subgroup of local gauge transformations unbroken.
-Thus, quite generally, it is impossible to have quantization, equivalently a Gauss operator, with the properties of Feynman quantization of Quantum Electrodynamics.
+We show that it is impossible to have a quantization of non-abelian Yang-Mills field theories which satisfies locality, Lorentz covariance and leaves the global gauge group $G$ and a subgroup $\G_r \subset \G$ of local gauge transformations unbroken.
+This provides a general argument for the recourse to BRST quantization in the case of non-abelian Yang-Mills theories.

 In addition, we obtain a classification of the Gauss operators which satisfy a (gauge) covariant conservation law.
-This property yields that the gauge fixing and the corresponding Gauss operator minimally affect the gauge group geometry of the Yang-Mills equations, being in particular required if the current which generates the global group has to be left unchanged.
+This property yields that the gauge fixing and the corresponding Gauss operator minimally affect the gauge group geometry of the Yang-Mills equations, being required in particular if the current which generates the global group has to be left unchanged by the gauge fixing.

 As a consequence, one has the desirable property that the action on the matter fields by the Gauss operator and by the topological operators (namely, the operators which describe the topology of the residual group) is the same as that of the current in the absence of gauge fixing.

+This pattern does not seem to be available in the BRST quantization \cite{WE}: the invariance group of the Lagrangian is no longer the group $\G$ of local gauge transformations but rather the BRST group which involves field transformations with parameters which are field operators.
+As discussed above, the mathematical control of such transformations, which involve singular multiplication of distributions at the same point, is rather problematic, beyond the perturbative approach.

-This pattern is not available in the BRST quantization~\cite{WE}, because it does not leave a subgroup of local gauge transformations unbroken.
-In addition, as discussed above, the mathematical control of transformations with parameters which are field operators is rather problematic, beyond the perturbative approach.
-Finally, the singular (distributional) properties of the fields which parametrize such transformations preclude the possibility of rigorously considering their topological properties.
+The BRST gauge fixing does not leave a subgroup $\G_r$ of local gauge transformations unbroken and the singular (distributional) properties of the fields which parametrize the BRST transformations preclude the possibility of considering their topological properties.